truonganhhoang/INT2208-8-2019/Nhom-01/ProductBacklog.md

 ## 9

 ### User Story
-    As a user, i need a guideline to tell me how to use this application.
+    As a user, i need a guideline to tell me how to use this application, so that i can easily understand application's features.

 ### Details
     Guide user to use the application when application start.